andreyka26-git/live.andreyka26-git.github.io/_posts/2024-05-04-promotion-process-at-microsoft-faang.md

 Disclaimer: since anything we are discussing might be the subject of NDA - everything I’m speaking about IS NOT about my current working company or any other companies I was working for.
 It comes from my imagination and dreams (no).

+I also recorded [video about it](https://www.youtube.com/watch?v=bvC7bp7EKnM&ab_channel=andreyka26_se) on my YouTube channel, so you can listen to it, instead of reading this article:

 ## FAANG companies interview